Ochiai-Lab/seqFISH_analysis/README.md

 Downloading Sample Image Data Sample image data obtained by sequential DNA/RNA/IF-FISH is uploaded here:
 [https://zenodo.org/records/10565509](https://zenodo.org/records/10565509)
-Execute the following code to download the data:
+To download the data, use the terminal or Command Prompt to execute the following code to perform the above tasks.
 ```
 zenodo_get --doi=10.5281/zenodo.10565509
 unzip 0_raw_data.zip